watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

 piece of equipment in this configuration but just a node to carry the mixed flow properties to the next instance of time.

-As shown in Fig. 2, during the processing phase, the liquid salinity in the mixer accumulates through periods when the mixer volume remains unchanged at a user specifed batch volume.
-Upon reaching the user specifed point, it triggers the discharging and refilling phase, when the highly salined liquid is fully discharged and the MED brine stored during the processing phase is filled to the mixer for the next batch.
+As shown in Fig. 2, during the processing phase, the liquid salinity in the mixer accumulates through periods while the mixer volume remains unchanged at a user-specifed batch volume.
+Upon reaching the user-specifed point, it triggers the discharging and refilling phase, when the highly salined liquid is fully discharged and the MED brine stored during the processing phase is filled to the mixer for the next batch.
 The refilling phase continues until the liquid volume in the mixer is back to the specifed batch volume.
 The refilling phase is